Super Bowl LVI: Go Bengals!

 They are not a hybrid of between a cat and a shrimp, despite appearances.
 Photo by Paul Hanaoka.

-Sound like a Bengal may be a good cat for you?
-One might be your new best friend!
-This is a brief overview of the breed so I encourage you to look a bit more into these cats before making a lifelong commitment to one.
-Even if you don’t want to get a Bengal, looking into whatever breed of cat is a very good idea.
-Cats are individuals and you always want to meet a cat before adopting them to make sure they seem like a good fit, but looking into the cat’s breed is a good starting point.
-You’ll be thankful you did when you find a cat that’s a good match for what you’re looking for!
+Even if you don’t want to get a Bengal, looking into whatever breed of cat is a very good idea along with meeting the individual cat before bringing them home.
+Looking into the cat’s breed is a good starting point to get an idea of what their personality may be like.
+You’ll be thankful you did when you find a cat that’s a good match for what you’re looking for.

 Need behavior help for your Bengal cat?